Assessment & feedback transformation series

 Upcoming session details

-Thursday 26 June from 11am-12pm (hybrid)
+Thursday 26 June from 11am-12pm (in-person only)

 Beyond exams: Developing alternative assessment for your course